Allie Thunstrom: NWHL

 On August 1, 2018, Thunstrom signed a contract with the Whitecaps, which also signified her first player contract with the NWHL.
 She was selected to compete in the 4th NWHL All-Star Game for Team Stecklein in 2019 and the 5th NWHL All-Star Game for Team Dempsey in 2020.
 She won the fastest skater event at the 2020 skills challenge.

 In the 2019–20 season, Thunstrom broke out with 36 points in 24 games, tied for second in the league with Whitecaps teammate Jonna Curtis and Boston Pride forward McKenna Brand.
 She became the first player in NWHL history to score 20 goals in a season.
 The Whitecaps made it to the Isobel Cup finals for the second year in a row, after Thunstrom scored the game-winning overtime goal against the Metropolitan Riveters in the semi-finals.
 The championship was ultimately cancelled due to the 2019-20 coronavirus pandemic.

+In May 2025, Thunstrom, 37, declared for the 2025 PWHL draft.
+She did not play professional hockey in 2024-25.